 - It has a theme: it retains your profile as a whole piece of art.
 Either it is moody and dark, or minimalistic, or pastel, or bright and colorful, or something else entirely.
 Whatever this theme is, keep to it every time you post.

 - It has a strategy: every post reveals a thought from the header that leads to an active link to your store.

 Don’t forget the videos — they will help to highlight the mood and to show your products from every side.
-Use trendy apps like Boomerang or Hyperlapse to express your ideas.
-Instagram’s
+Post video stories, make IGTV videos, or use apps like Boomerang or Hyperlapse to express your ideas.

-P.S.
-Don’t forget to tag your pics with #ecwid_store so that we can feature you!
+Mastered your Instagram profile already?
+Tag your pics with #ecwid_store so that we can feature you on our page!

 Do you want to learn more about selling on Instagram?

 - How to Sell on Instagram: Complete Guide for Beginners

 - Shopping in Reels: A New Way to Get Discovered and Sell Your Products

 - Trending Product Niches on Instagram